micro164/AdvGame/README.md

 # AdvGame
 This is a simple text based game created using python.
 The two reasons for this game are just to have fun and increase my knowledge of the python language.

-Some things that need to be added:
+Some things that need to be added or done:
 1. Add more weapons
 2. Add more armors
 3. Add more items